 This option checks whether a MX record refers to a CNAME.
 Possible modes are fail, warn (the default), and ignore.

 -n mode

 This option specifies whether NS records should be checked to see if they are addresses.
-Possible modes are fail (the default for named-compilezone), warn (the default for named-checkzone), and ignore.
+Possible modes are fail, warn (the default), and ignore.

 -o filename